-Duration of Degree Programs
+Duration of Degree Program

-Students are expected to complete the requirements for the Master of Science degree within two years.
-Doctoral students are expected to complete the degree requirements within five year.
-Students who possess an M.S. degree in biomedical sciences or the equivalent when admitted into the doctoral degree program generally require three years to complete the Doctor of Philosophy degree.
+Doctoral degree students are expected to complete the requirements within five years.
+Students who possess an M.S. degree in Biomedical Research or the equivalent when admitted into the doctoral degree program generally require three to four years to complete the Doctor of Philosophy degree.